nuxeo-sandbox/nuxeo-glb-preview/README.md

 A plugin that adds glb file preview capabilities to the nuxeo platform

 # List of Features (details below)

-- GLB to PNG commandline based converter
-- A thumbnail factory tied to a GLB document facet
+- A thumbnail factory tied to a GLB document facet and a GLB to PNG cli based converter using [screenshot-glb](https://github.com/Shopify/screenshot-glb)
+- An event listener, worker and cli based converter to generate GLB files optimized for web preview using [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html)
 - A webui element to view GLB files that leverages [model-viewer](https://modelviewer.dev/)
+- An 3D model annotation webui component which also leverages [model-viewer](https://modelviewer.dev/)

 ## Webui
 below is an example of how to use the viewer in a document view layout

 ```html